 Career Outlook and Salary Expectations

-Medical assistants have been steadily employed in recent years, with the field likely to grow by 29 percent from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
-In Nebraska, the profession is likely to keep pace and grow by 27.2 percent within the same time span.
+Medical assistants have been steadily employed in recent years, with the field likely to grow by 16 percent from 2021 to 2031, according to the U.S. Bureau of Labor Statistics (BLS).
+In Nebraska, the profession is likely to keep pace and grow by 19 percent within 2020 to 2030.

 Working as a Medical Assistant in Nebraska